replicatedhq/troubleshoot/Person-2-PRD.md

 #### Step 6: Integration and Artifacts
 1. Integrate redaction engine into support bundle collection
 2. Implement `redaction-map.json` generation and format
-3. Add CLI flags for redaction options and profiles
+3. Add CLI flags for redaction options and profiles.
 4. Create comprehensive documentation and examples
 5. Add performance monitoring and optimization